cgoldammer/chess-blindfold/README.md

 # Blindfold chess

 This is an app to train you in playing blindfold.
 Think of it as stockfish without the board.
-You can enter moves in a textfield, and the app tells you what move the computer played.
+You see all possible moves and click on a move to make it.

+The app is optimized for mobile play and aims to be as simple as possible.
+You should just be able to click to play.

+# Features

+- Show the board if you can't fully remember the position
+- Change the stockfish difficulty
+- Provide different display options for possible moves.
+For instance, don't show whether a move is taking a piece, which makes the game harder.

 # Todo

 - Rewind moves by clicking on the list of moves
-- Change the difficulty
-- Ensure moves always fit on screen
-- Show board without pieces
-- Show only pawn structure
+- Show board with only pawn structure
-- Allow entering moves through nice clickable interface (for mobile)
 - Ask questions about position (e.g. what are the fields for the white pawns?)
+- Store results so you can find out whether you are improving

+# Help

+I'm always greateful for collaborators!